 With the right GIS solution, an advertising firm can take all the marketing intelligence data it has crunched to practical use; for example, supermarket chains can make the right investments in relation to their expansion plans, and then they can place strategic advertising in the areas they are entering.
 Instead of investing in national radio and television advertising, retailers can use geocoding to craft highly targeted marketing campaigns that are effective at just a fraction of the cost.

 Highly accurate data that is connected to spatial factors is the most valuable for companies that seek to benefit from GIS applications.
 True business intelligence needs to be tied to a real-world location; it must be dynamic and presented in real-time along with visualizations.

 Getting back to retail chains and commercial banks as examples: These are the kinds of business operations that need to get a clear understanding of purchasing power near their locations, and this is something that can be accurately pinpointed with GIS data.
 Knowledge is power, but only if rich information is providing the basis for that knowledge.
-GIS data is the richest information companies can analyze these days because it drills down to communities and spatial relationships.
+GIS data is the richest information companies can analyze these days and can help companies complete their digital transformation journey.